vatche-t/ClientHeartBeat-/client_checker/README.md

 *using smtp service for email notifier.
-*add two step authentication @google account to add app passwords
+*added two step authentication @google account to add app passwords (1/14/23 email service is down)